 - Stakeholders hesitate to invest in a feature they know will take a while to come to market

-- Analytics and reporting is viewed as a one-time investment, without timely iterations
+- Analytics and reporting are viewed as a one-time investment, without timely iterations

 - In the absence of consistent refining and improvement, the tool becomes ineffective

 This is why analytics has a surprisingly low usage rate, despite its many benefits for businesses.
 At Toucan, we try to make analytics building fast and simple, with a focus on repeated iterations.
 You can connect to more data sources, generate actionable insights, and make business decisions without wasting precious time on development.
 This is enabled by Toucan’s secret recipe for faster time-to-value.